elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 Not only did Ramachandra characterise Hamas’ terror as inevitable he also ascribed an (noble) objective to the terror.
 Ramachandra suggested that the attacks aimed to free Palestinian prisoners in Israeli captivity.
 Hamas, on the other hand, is clear that the purpose of the attack was to liberate the Al Aqsa mosque.
 Ramachandra also suggested that Hamas's foundational goal of eradicating the Jewish state is merely political rhetoric and not an objective the movement actively pursues.
 Statements from high ranking Hamas officials, since October 7, beg to differ.
 Ramachandra has to explain why he feels so comfortable speaking on behalf of Hamas, often contradicting what Hamas itself says about its actions and intentions, in public fora.

-## Ramachandra lazily delinks Islamic terror from Islam
+## Ramachandra delinks Islamic terror from Islam

 Since Ramachandra readily blames some theologically motivated actions of Christians and Zionists for the Israel-Palestine conflict, I suggested that a holistic understanding must also consider the theologically motivated actions of Arab Muslims.
 This should be an obvious point.
-But Ramachandra has a long intellectual history of de-linking Islamic terrorism from Islam.
+But Ramachandra has a long and unfortunate intellectual history of lazily de-linking Islamic terrorism from Islam.
 For instance, in the "Myths of Terrorism" chapter in Subverting Global Myths, Ramachandra writes:

 “The American taxpayer was also funding the vigorous program of Islamization by Pakistani Islamists among the millions of refugees in Peshawar and the tribal trust territories.
 Pamphlets with Quranic texts were distributed in the madrasas (religious schools), reviving the interpretation of jihad as holy war against the enemies of Islam, an idea that had largely lain dormant for centuries.”